natelangholz/stat418-tools-in-datascience-2025/final-project/README.md

 # Final Project: Create a Data/ML/AI Application

 Please note there are 2 branches for final project submissions; 1 for slide submission and 1 for link to github repo submission.
 The final slides are due June 2nd 11:59 pm and the deadline for everything else is June 3 end of day.
-Grading of the github repositories on the 4th and functionality assessment of the APP and API.
+Grading of the github repositories start on the 4th and functionality assessment of the APP and API will begin then as well.

 ## Project Description